Nassim Nicholas Taleb: Ideas and theories

+Criticism and reactions

+Aaron Brown, a quantitative analyst and adjunct professor, said regarding The Black Swan that "the book reads as if Taleb has never heard of nonparametric methods, data analysis, visualization tools or robust estimation."
+Nonetheless, he calls the book "essential reading" and urges statisticians to overlook the insults to get the "important philosophic and mathematical truths."
+Taleb replied in the second edition of The Black Swan that "One of the most common (but useless) comments I hear is that some solutions can come from 'robust statistics.'
+I wonder how using these techniques can create information where there is none".
+In 2007, Westfall and Hilbe complained that Taleb's criticism is "often unfounded and sometimes outrageous."
+Taleb, writes John Kay, "describes writers and professionals as knaves or fools, mostly fools ...
+Yet beneath his rage and mockery are serious issues.
+The risk management models in use today exclude the very events against which they claim to protect the businesses that employ them.
+These models import a veneer of technical sophistication ... " Berkeley statistician David Freedman said that efforts by statisticians to refute Taleb's stance have been unconvincing.

 Taleb contends that statisticians can be pseudoscientists when it comes to risks of rare events and risks of blowups, and mask their incompetence with complicated equations.
 This stance has attracted criticism: the American Statistical Association devoted the August 2007 issue of The American Statistician to The Black Swan.
 The magazine offered a mixture of praise and criticism for Taleb's main points, with a focus on Taleb's writing style and his representation of the statistical literature.
 Robert Lund, a mathematics professor at Clemson University, writes that in Black Swan, Taleb is "reckless at times and subject to grandiose overstatements; the professional statistician will find the book ubiquitously naive."
 However, Lund acknowledges that "there are many points where I agree with Taleb," and writes that "the book is a must" for anyone "remotely interested in finance and/or philosophical probability."

-Aaron Brown, an author, quantitative analyst, and adjunct professor in finance at Yeshiva and Fordham Universities, said regarding The Black Swan that "the book reads as if Taleb has never heard of nonparametric methods, data analysis, visualization tools or robust estimation."
-Nonetheless, he calls the book "essential reading" and urges statisticians to overlook the insults to get the "important philosophic and mathematical truths."
-Taleb replied in the second edition of The Black Swan that "One of the most common (but useless) comments I hear is that some solutions can come from 'robust statistics.'
-I wonder how using these techniques can create information where there is none".
-While praising the book, Westfall and Hilbe in 2007 complained that Taleb's criticism is "often unfounded and sometimes outrageous."
-Taleb, writes John Kay, "describes writers and professionals as knaves or fools, mostly fools.
-His writing is full of irrelevances, asides and colloquialisms, reading like the conversation of a raconteur rather than a tightly argued thesis.
-But it is hugely enjoyable – compelling but easy to dip into.
-Yet beneath his rage and mockery are serious issues.
-The risk management models in use today exclude the very events against which they claim to protect the businesses that employ them.
-These models import a veneer of technical sophistication ...
-Quantitative analysts have lulled corporate executives and regulators into an illusory sense of security."
-Berkeley statistician David Freedman said that efforts by statisticians to refute Taleb's stance have been unconvincing.